 9.3.1.23 Trigger frame format

 The RA field of the Trigger frame is the address of the recipient STA.
+If the Trigger Frame has one Per User Info field then the RA of the Trigger Frame is the STA’s MAC Address.
+If the Trigger Frame has multiple Per User Info field then the RA of the Trigger Frame is set to broadcast.
 The TA field value is the address of the STA transmitting the Trigger frame.

 TGax Editor: Add the subclause below as resolution to RA field in Triger frame (#CID): 372,719

-If the Cascade Indication subfield is 1, then a subsequent Trigger frame follows the current Trigger frame.
+If the Cascade Indication subfield is 1, then a subsequent Trigger frame as defined in 25.7 (TWT operation) and in 25.13.2 (Power save with UL OFDMA-based random access) follows the current Trigger frame.
 Otherwise the Cascade Indication subfield is 0.

 TGax Editor: Add the subclause below as resolution to RA field in Triger frame (#CID): 864

-The RU Allocation subfield of the Per User Info field indicates the RU used by the HE trigger-based PPDU of the STA identified by User Identifier subfield..
+The RU Allocation subfield of the Per User Info field indicates the RU used by the HE trigger-based PPDU of the STA identified by User Identifier subfield.
+8 bits are used to signal the RU allocation for each STA in per user info field of Trigger frame.

+The first bit B12 indicates the allocated RU is located in the primary or non-primary 80MHz. (zero for primary and one for non-primary).

+The mapping of the subsequent 7 bits B19-B13 indices to the RU allocation is defined in the table below..